All Episodes

 But let me take you behind the scenes at the ACLJ in a situation like this.

-So we handle it illegally, we're in federal court.
+So we handle it legally.

-But then there is Logan, an entire media operation at the ACLJ to get the message out to encourage parents to stand up and to fight back.
+But then there is Logan, an entire media operation at the ACLJ to get the message out, to encourage parents to stand up and to fight back.

 And in that particular case, that's exactly what we did.